EGORDYU/zergwebsite/content/en/posts/zergvsterran.md

 ## Introduction
-Zerg vs Terran (ZvT) in my opinion is one of the simplist if not the simplest matchup in the game.
-The reason for that is there is very little reactive play that you will have to do as the zerg in a standard game versus terran.
-You can do the same build order almost every single game and get away with it because of the interaction between early defensive zerg units (mostly queens and lings/banes) and the terrans early aggressive units(reaper, hellion and whatever air units they make).
-This guide outlines what I think is the most dependable and consistant way to play versus terran.
+Zerg vs Terran (ZvT) is the simplest matchup in the game.

+You will have to do very little reactive play as the Zerg in a standard game versus Terran.

+You can do the same build order every game and get away with it because of the simple interactions between early defensive Zerg units and the Terrans' early aggressive units.

+This guide outlines what is the most dependable and consistent way to play versus Terran.

 ## Standard Opener